Aurora Lampworks: From Lampshades to Lighting for Landmark Buildings

 Aurora Lampworks was inspired by a mauve lampshade with eight inch fringe that I spotted in an art deco store during my first trip to Europe in 1978.
 It really was love at first sight; I knew right then that I wanted to replicate lampshades just as beautiful as that one.

 Back in my hometown of New Haven, CT, I asked a seamstress friend if she could make a lampshade.
 She read up on the subject, practiced, learned how to stretch a lampshade and became really good at it.
-Covering a lampshade by hand is very difficult; you have to choose a sturdy fabric with the right amount of elasticity, and you need to have have strong hands and a delicate touch to stretch that fabric over the frame.
+Covering a lampshade by hand is very difficult; you have to choose a sturdy fabric with the right amount of elasticity, and you need to have strong hands and a delicate touch to stretch that fabric over the frame.

 Founded in 1983